Nokia CEO says remains focused on Windows Phone software

+BRIEF-The Climate Corp partners with advanced aerial imagery providers to deliver deeper crop analysis tools for farmers

+* The Climate Corporation partners with advanced aerial imagery providers to deliver deeper crop analysis tools for farmers

-HELSINKI Nokia NOK1V.HE Chief Executive Stephen Elop said the company would remain focused on using Microsoft's (MSFT.O) Windows Phone software to compete with smartphone rivals such as Samsung (005930.KS).
+HELSINKI May 7 Nokia Chief Executive Stephen Elop said the company would remain focused on using Microsoft's Windows Phone software to compete with smartphone rivals such as Samsung.

 Nokia's first-quarter results showed incremental gains in sales of Lumia smartphones which use Windows software, while sales of its basic phones - traditionally Nokia's strong point - plunged.
 That prompted speculation the company may need to adopt a new strategy.